 The assessment of the Company's ability to execute its strategy by funding future working capital requirements involves judgement.
 Management monitors future cash requirements to assess the Company's ability to meet these future funding requirements.
-This is addressed in Note 1 of the financial statements.
+This is addressed in Note 1 of the interim condensed consolidated financial statements.